akjong/sop/api/rest.md

 - <https://apidog.com/> - You can use web version or Win/macOS client version(client version has more features).
 - When we publish the API doc, we can export the OpenAPI spec and Markdown version to a public web.

+## HTTP Endpoint

+In general, HTTP endpoints are defined as the following `<namespace>/<version>/<target>/<action>`, for example: `/constraints/v0/builder/delegate`.
+Following REST API conventions, `action` is usually a combination of the HTTP method + the action defined in the endpoint.

 ## API Response Standard

 ### Success Response